ux-capture/ux-capture/docs/testing-instrumentation.md

 These steps can be used either in dev or prod:

 1. Navigate to your page that contains the UXCapture instrumentation.
+Open Chrome DevTools Elements tab and delete `<head>` and `<body>` tags to keep the URL, but make the page empty.
+This will help show empty frames at the beginning of image capture in the next step.

-2. Open Chrome DevTools and select the **Performance Tab**.
+2. Switch to **Performance Tab**.
 Click the **Reload** button so that Chrome Devtools begins profiling.

 ![Reload the page in profiler](testing-instrumentation/Reload.png)